 Ms. Sai Morikawa is a distinguished fine arts painter who has worked under the representation of the respected New York City gallery, Ashok Jain Gallery since 2008.

 Ms. Sai Morikawa works have been prominently exhibited globally, in Japan, Europe and the United States.
 Being academically trained at the National Academy School of Fine Arts in New York City, her background in academic anatomical studies and visual perception is complemented by a focus on the importance of individual expression in the making of art.

 Ms. Morikawa is a prolific artist having held many solo and group exhibitions internationally over the past 20 years.

-Ms. Morikawa’s work is characterized by its dynamic color brush strokes, influenced by the Abstract Expressionists.
-She paints mostly from direct observation; creating a seamless relationship between color and shape is very important to her.
+“My work is characterized by its dynamic color brush strokes, influenced by the Abstract Expressionists.
+I paint mostly from direct observation; creating a seamless relationship between color and shape is very important to me.

 As a writer of fine arts, Ms. Morikawa's writing has been regularly featured in quarterly fine arts magazine, COOL Magazine (New York City) since 2006.
 In the past few years, Ms. Morikawa's work was featured in prominent publications such as Tagboat Magazine Japan, NY Japion newspaper and The Ground Magazine, New York City.